web-platform-tests/rfcs/rfcs/expected_fail_message_tag_for_subtests.md

 It would be at developers' own discretion to use this feature or not.
 There is a chance this could be abused, but as the metadata file sits in each vendor's repository, the impact should be limited.

+The existence of this feature should not be used as an implication that subtest output messages are expected to be stable.
+When a subtest output message is found to be not stable, "expected-fail-message" should simply not be used, or if a vendor still want to assert on the output message, they can choose to revise the test without sacrifice the usefulness of the test.
+The original test author bears no responsibility of this.

 This feature will not have any impact to the results presented at wpt.fyi, as this only changes if a FAIL is expected or not, but not the actual result